VonHeikemen/devlog/content/web-development/tagged-unions-and-fantasy-land.md

 // HELLO
 ```

-After we call `Promise.resolve` our `'hello'` is "inside" a promise and we inmediately call methods like `then` or `catch`.
+After we call `Promise.resolve` our `'hello'` is "inside" a promise and we can immediately call methods like `then` or `catch`.
 If we wanted to do the same using the constructor we would have to do this.

 ```js
 (new Promise((resolve, reject) => { resolve('hello'); }))